SOAS Standing Orders: Annex XIX: Membership of the Board of Trustees

 3. Selection Process

-The Nominations Committee will make nominations to Governing Body to fill any lay vacancy as and when it arises.
+The Nominations Committee will make nominations to the Board of Trustees to fill any lay vacancy as and when it arises.
 In determining who shall be nominated the Committee will take account of:

 i) Section 2 above;

 Under exceptional circumstances the Board of Trustees may decide to ask members to step down before the end of their term of office.
 This would normally occur when: